'Core': NP 19.29.02.01

 3. Laura C. Ceafalan, Maria Dobre, Elena Milanesi, Andrei M. Niculae, Emilia Manole, Mihaela Gherghiceanu, Mihail E. Hinescu, Gene expression profile of adhesion and extracellular matrix molecules during early stages of skeletal muscle regeneration, Journal of Cellular and Molecular Medicine.
 2020; 24(17): 10140–10150.
 IF 5.295

 4. Emilia Manole, Laura Dumitrescu, Cristina Niculite, Bogdan Ovidiu Popescu, Laura Cristina Ceafalan, Potential roles of functional bacterial amyloid proteins,bacterial biosurfactants and other putative gut microbiota-products in the etiopatho-geny of Parkinson’s Disease, BIOCELL 2021, 45(1), 1-16.
-IF 1.110
+IF you 1.110

 5. E Manole, C Niculite, IM Lambrescu, G Gaina, O Ioghen, LC Ceafalan, ME Hinescu, Macrophages and Stem Cells-Two to Tango for Tissue Repair?
 Biomolecules 2021;11(5):697 IF 6.064